 The 25 to 54 participation rate decreased in July to 82.0% from 82.2% in June, and the 25 to 54 employment population ratio was decreased to 79.5% from 79.7%.

 From the BLS report:

-These workers are included in the alternate measure of labor underutilization (U-6) that decreased to 7.5% in June.
-This is the lowest level for U-6 since May 2001.
+These workers are included in the alternate measure of labor underutilization (U-6) that increased to 7.0% in July.
+This is the lowest level for U-6 since 2000.